Covariant path integrals for quantum fields back-reacting on classical space-time

 In this case, assuming $4D_0=D_2^{-1}$, we find the expressions for the CQ coupling terms

 We see that Equation \eqref{eq: decoLor} acts to decohere the quantum system into the $|\phi\rangle$ basis by suppressing configurations away from $\phi^+ = \phi^-$ by an amount proportional to $D_0 \lambda^2$, where $\lambda$ characterizes the back-reaction on the quantum system.
 On the other hand, Equation \eqref{eq: diffLor} acts to suppress configurations away from their semi-classical equations of motion - found from varying $\frac{\delta \bar{W}_{CQ}}{\delta q}$ - by an amount also proportional to $D_0$.
-Note that this does not depend on the coupling strength so that in the regime where the back-reaction is small, one can maintain coherence without deviating too much from the expected classical equations of motion.
-This can be used to evaluate CQ path integrals perturbatively by working perturbatively in the back-reaction coupling \cite{UCLPILONG}.
-Lorentz invariant or covariant pure Linbladians have been studied in \cite{alicki-reldecoherence,poulinKITP2,Baidya:2017eho}.
+Note that this does not depend on the coupling strength so that in the regime where the back-reaction is small, one can maintain coherence without deviating too much from the expected classical equations of motion. \jono{This can be used to evaluate CQ path integrals by working perturbatively in the back-reaction coupling.
+We show how this can be done in Appendix \ref{sec: peturbative}. }

+Here, when the decoherence-vs-diffusion trade-off is saturated, the $\phi^+\phi^-$ coupling terms cancel.
+This is the term which corresponds to the {\it jump-jump} term in Lindbladian evolution.
+This makes the total action relatively simple, namely